leoferres/locweb19/locweb2019talk.md

 - The simplistic assumption that the interest to news media grows “linearly” with the level of education is proven wrong

-- Age seems to play a relevant role

-- Mobile data provide a very valuable and always up-to-date source of information on the features and the needs of the population.

 # General conclusion

 - Unprecedented possibility to do real-time, large-scale and spatially